Ph-IRES/workshop_data-analysis/statistics/biodiversity/README.md

 ```r
 install.packages("vegan")
 ```

+Note that Rtools is required but not found, so I followed the instructions given below to install Rtools

 	WARNING: Rtools is required to build R packages but no version of Rtools compatible with the currently running version of R was found.
 Note that the following incompatible version(s) of Rtools were found:

 	  - Rtools 3.4 (installed at C:\RBuildTools\3.4)